| TERM OR WORD |

 A differential output circuit pair with equal source impedance on each side.
 (See differential Output.) |

-| Battery Back-Up
+Battery Back-Up

 |

-Uses a battery or special slow discharge capacitor to store all your programming instructions during a power outage so that you never miss a show or have to reprogram.
+A battery or special slow discharge capacitor that stores all your programming instructions in case of a power outage.
+This back up insures that you never miss a show or have to reprogram.
 Some back-up systems only last for a few minutes for brief power outages, others last for up to 24 hours. |

 |